jupyter-server/jupyter_releaser/docs/source/get_started/making_release_from_releaser.md

-# Making Your First Release
+# Making Your First Release from Jupyter Releaser

 This guide covers creating your first release on a repository that already uses Jupyter Releaser.